 Modern 55 Square Metre Boat

-Can you design, build and sail a 49-foot boat offering just stoop height below deck?
-Yes you can, if you are a Swede and more focused on sailing than amenities below deck.
+Can you design, build, and sail a 49-foot boat offering just stoop height below deck?
+Yes, you can, if you are a Swede and more focused on sailing than amenities below deck.
 And what a pleasure it is edging this 55 m2 Skerry cruiser windward, sitting on the ergonomically shaped coaming with small deflections on the tiller.
-The sensation of dinghy feeling aboard a 15 m racer.
+The sensation of sensitive dinghy feeling aboard a 49 foot/15 m racer.
 This is the nearly forgotten essence of sailing.

 Håkan Södergrens 55 m2 Skärgårdskryssare